Mortgage Q&A: “How to pay the mortgage with a credit card.”

 You certainly won’t want to send partial payments and find out that your loan servicer paid down your principal or simply returned your check.

-It can also get murky if you use different methods to pay the mortgage, and then apply for a refinance.
+It can also get murky if you use different methods to pay the mortgage, and then decide to apply for a refinance because mortgage rates went down.
 If the new lender asks for mortgage payment history and sees some of the payments made via credit card, they may question your solvency.
+Even if you do explain yourself, they probably won’t be thrilled about it.

-At the end of the day, you’ll have to ask yourself how much you’ll really “earn” by using a credit card.
+At the end of the day, you’ll have to ask yourself how much you’ll really “earn” by using a credit card once factoring in your time (opportunity cost) going to the store to buy gift cards, not to mention the transaction fees and credit card annual fees.

 If your monthly mortgage payment is $1,000 a month, it equates to just 12,000 points or miles annually, which is worth maybe $120 or slightly more if redeemed for travel or something more lucrative.

-The earnings could also be used to pay down your mortgage a little bit faster if you put it toward the principal balance.
-In that sense, it could be worth it.
+Those earnings could be used to pay down your mortgage a little bit faster if you put it toward the principal balance.
+In that sense, it could be worth it as the points would go a lot further via saved interest and faster home equity accrual over time.